ContentMine/workshop-resources/software-tutorials/getpapers/getpapers-tutorial.md

 ├─ ...
 ```

 Not all queries returned PDFs, we now try another query with `-x` for xml-results.
-The
+In contrast to PDF, XML is a format that machines can understand well, and XML enables better mining results further down the pipeline.

 ```bash